Date: July, 2018 | Category: Quality | Author: Marvin Magasura

 According to the ISO 2859 standard – which is derived from MIL-STD 105 E – quality inspection involves activities such as testing, gauging, examining, or measuring one or more product characteristics.
 However, inspection efforts end when the results are compared with specified requirements to determine whether the inspected characteristic achieves conformity.

-Why Inspecting Early is Better
+Why Early Quality Inspections Are Better

 This is a crucial concept for any product developer because in the manufacturing world, the sooner we identify and eliminate errors, the better.